xuchen66/sphinx-emdocs/source/serialEM-note-flexible-timer.rst

 .. glossary::

    Abstract
-      Note about the flexible timer availble for scripting.
-And example how to use it.
+      Note about the flexible timer available for scripting and an example how to use it.

 .. _background_information: